rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

   tasks:

-    - name: Print a dictionnary variable with a loop
+    - name: Print a dictionary variable with a loop
       debug:
         msg: "{{item.key }} | The {{ item.value.name }} will be installed with the packages {{ item.value.rpm }}"
       loop: "{{ service | dict2items }}"